 - Behind it with 19% is the People’s Republic of China, which is quite a gap in percentages

-This data shows that as the disparities of women in positions of power begin to align themselves, there is still plenty of work to be done in balancing out these inequalities.
+This data shows that as the disparities of women in positions of power begin to align, there is still plenty of work to be done to balance these inequalities.